|About OHP||What is the Oregon Health Plan?|

 If you applied for medical assistance from DHS, your worker will let you know within 45 calendar days of getting a completed application.
 If DHS has to determine if you qualify for medical assistance based on a disability, it may take longer to make a decision.

 If you do not receive anything after 45 days, you can contact the office where you applied to ask about the status of your application.
-If you applied for medical assistance online or by mailing in your application, you can call the OHA Statewide Medical Processing Center at 1-800-699-9075.
+If you applied for medical assistance online or by mailing in your application, you can call OHP Customer Service at 1-800-699-9075.

 |Applying for OHP||Is there other help?|